thutterer/gemfile-gutter/README.md

 ## How it works

-gemfile-gutter parses the Gemfile.lock to find the versions.
+gemfile-gutter parses the Gemfile.lock to find the installed versions.